 • C — Call It.
 Call your emotion by its name, invite it inside, give it space.
 For example, say, “Hey stress!”
 Actually, it is already a part of who you are, so why not allow it to be here?
 Just say hello to its presence and give it a free pass to flow through you.

 • E — Ease It.
+Make it easy for the negative feeling to bring about physical changes in you.
 Let it move around your body.
 Follow its path of exploration through your body.
 Let it hurt you wherever it wants to.
 Then find the places where it hurts the most, put your hand on each spot, and ease its agony with compassion.

 • S — Study It.
 Ask yourself why is this emotion here and what is it trying to tell you.
 Try to put into words how does it feel, look, and sound.
 Is it one feeling, or are there others in the layers underneath?
 Try to study it intimately, and know all about it.